IRCVLab/ircvlab.github.io/_pages/team/sumin-lee.md

 permalink: /team/sumin-lee
 ---

-Sumin Lee is a M.S. student at the IRCV lab with interest in E2E Planning, Autonomous Valet Parking(AVP) and Neural View Synthesis.
+Sumin Lee is a M.S. student at the IRCV lab with interest in E2E Planning, Autonomous Valet Parking(AVP) and LiDAR NVS(Novel View Synthesis)

 #### Education